algol557/Umbrella/README.md

 # Umbrella
 Rainy day,
 Today's weather so dull, it looks like it will rain very soon.
-I made this commits just to test how it would work.
+I made this commit just to test how it would work.